DatGizmo/docker-borgbackup/readme.md

 silviof/docker-borgbackup get_borgctl`.
 The used script must be the same as the script in the container.

-Configuration is done via `.borgbackup.ini` file in `$HOME` of the caller.
-Again, you can get a example ini file via `docker run --rm silviof/docker-borgbackup get_ini`.
+Configuration is done via a ini-file.
+You can get a example ini file via `docker run --rm silviof/docker-borgbackup get_ini`.

 You have two choices to save you data.
 The first one is to backup on a local file store/mounted device.
 And the second one is a backup via ssh/sftp